anirudhvr/keyserve/README.md

 rvm/rbenv and bundler.
 Clone the repository and run `bundle install` to pull dependencies.
 Then run `rackup` to run the development server.

+### Usage

+This is one component of software to secure your application; the other client-side component should perform key retrieval, and for better security, key encryption (using a passphrase) before pushing to Keyserve.
+This type of functionality is being built, for example, into the HIPAARails Rails 3 module https://github.com/oakenshield/hipaarails.

 ### Admin
 See config.rb to set the admin username, email and password.
 Only the admin can add and create new users (via the API).
 Each new user gets an